dmuth/is-peco-okay/hugo/content/about.md

 - How many customers are without power?
 - And is that number going up or down?

 That's it.
 That's all I need to know.
-If the number is going **up**, I know things are getting worse and that it might be awhile before I get power back.
-If the number is going **down**, I know that restoration is happening, and I can expect power back sonner.
+Everything is extra.
+If the number is going **UP**, I know things are getting worse and that it might be awhile before I get power back.
+If the number is going **DOWN**, I know that restoration is happening, and I can expect power back sonner.

-Anything else would just waste my phone's battery.
+Anything else would just waste my phone's battery, hence my decision to create this lightweight, text-based website.
+Even my [memes](/robots.txt) are text-based!

 ## What was the site built in?